What's Behind Declining Economic Dynamism?

 Robert Litan and Ian Hathaway, writing in Harvard Business Review, have a more dire hypothesis.
 They surmised that many American entrepreneurs are no longer looking for ways to produce more useful stuff, and are instead looking for new techniques for extracting money from each other and from the government.
 In other words, crony capitalism may be slowly cannibalizing productive capitalism.

-Luigi Zingales made an extremely useful distinction between market friendly and business friendly policies, from the Pro Market Blog:
+Luigi Zingales made an extremely useful distinction between market-friendly and business-friendly policies, from the Pro-Market Blog:

 After two months, it is clear that the Trump industrial policy will be pro-business, not pro-market.
 It may seem to be a nuance, but there is a fundamental difference.
 A pro-business policy favors existing companies at the expense of future generations.
 A pro-market policy favors conditions that allow all businesses to thrive without any favoritism.
 A pro-business policy defends domestic enterprises with favorable rates and treatment.
 A pro-market policy opens the domestic market to international competition because doing so would not only benefit consumers, but would also benefit the companies themselves in the long term, which will have to learn to be competitive on the market, rather than prosper thanks to protection and state aid.
 A pro-business policy turns a blind eye (often two) when companies pollute, evade, and defraud consumers.
 A pro-market policy seeks to reduce the tax and regulatory burden, but ensures that laws are applied equally to all.
 Paradoxically, a pro-business policy ends up damaging not only the economy, but also, in the long-run, those companies that it had originally benefited.
 This matters little to its supporters, because when the chickens come home to roost they will have already grossed billions.
 Angelo Mozilo, founder of Countrywide, the bank responsible for a large chunk of the toxic mortgages that led to the 2008 crisis, lives happily on the $600 million he accumulated, despite the enormous damage of the financial crisis that he helped to create.

-Pro business policies invariably pass for pro market policies but more often than not, rather than pro-market, they are actually quite market limiting policies.
+Pro-business policies invariably pass for pro-market policies but more often than not, rather than pro-market, they are actually quite market-limiting policies.

-That is, market friendly policies strengthen competition, economic dynamism and entrepreneurship but this isn't necessarily the case for business friendly policies.
+That is, market-friendly policies strengthen competition, economic dynamism and entrepreneurship but this isn't necessarily the case for business-friendly policies.
 Quite often they do exactly the opposite, simply protecting existing economic turf.

 In a previous article, we discussed some of the market distortions in healthcare (which are absolutely rife, we only scratched the surface).
 It's just one part (albeit a big one as it is 1/6th of the economy and its ramifications are much wider than that) where special interest can profit basically unopposed.